-The county is steeped in heritage history.
-It is rich archaeological sites, including many passage tombs such as the historical Newgrange, and the acclaimed Hill of Tara.
+County Meath is steeped in heritage and history.
+It is rich in archaeological sites, including many passage tombs such as the historical Newgrange, and the acclaimed Hill of Tara.
 The towns of Kells and Trim are designated heritage towns, and scattered throughout the rest of the county are many historical sites such as of castles, abbeys and high crosses of great national and, in some cases, international importance.
-The role of tourism, therefore, source as employment and revenue for the county is not insignificant and Meath Tourism, along with other tourist service providers in the county, are continuously promoting and developing the county as a tourist destination.
+The role of tourism, therefore, as a source of employment and revenue for the county is not insignificant and Meath Tourism, along with other tourist service providers in the county, are continuously promoting and developing the county as a tourist destination.